8r0wn13/flAWS/README.md

 To do this, first we need the account ID, which we can get using the AWS key from the previous level:

-`aws --profile flaws sts get-caller-identity`
+`aws --profile unknown_user sts get-caller-identity`

 Using that command also tells you the name of the account, which in this case is named "backup".
 The backups this account makes are snapshots of EC2s.
 Next, discover the snapshot:

-`aws --profile flaws ec2 describe-snapshots --owner-id 975426262029`
+`aws --profile unknown_user ec2 describe-snapshots --owner-id 975426262029`

 We specify the owner-id just to filter the output.
 For fun, run that command without the owner-id and notice all the snapshots that are publicy readable.
 By default snapshots are private, and you can transfer them between accounts securely by specifiying the account ID of the other account, but a number of people just make them public and forget about them it seems.